himanidewangan/Naukri_Daily/readme.txt

-Awesome!
-Since your script is already working, let’s now add a mail alert using SMTP to notify you once the resume is uploaded successfully.

-✅ You’ll Need:
-A Gmail ID (preferably a separate one for automation).

 Generate an App Password if you're using Gmail (you can’t use your regular Gmail password due to security).

 🔐 Step 1: Set Up App Password (once)